 Use some more tape to attach the bracelet to the card stock with room on the top and bottom for labelling.

 Label what you already know, then grab the guides and you are off!

-If you can’t find the answer you might ask the kids who they know that might be able to help them learn about the specimens on their bracelet.
-Is there an elderly neighbor that is a gardener and might know what the flowers are?
+If you can’t find the answer, you might ask the kids who they know that might be able to help them learn about the specimens on their bracelet.
+Is there an elderly neighbor who is a gardener and might know what the flowers are?
 Do you have a natural history museum nearby that might have someone who can help?
-Would grandma know?
-Maybe a group on the internet could help (like the Mud Puddles to Meteor Facebook group).
+Would Grandma know?
+Maybe a group on the internet could help — like the Mud Puddles to Meteor Facebook group.

 About the Author

 Dawn Suzette Smith